Carbon Fiber Flight Case

 Flying with a harp can be one of the greatest challenges of a harp player's existence, especially since off-the-shelf flight cases aren't readily available for harps the way they are for many other instruments.
 Designing a flight case seemed like a relatively simple project at the beginning, but we had some very specific goals, and it ended up taking a few years longer than we anticipated.
 We wanted the case to be as lightweight as possible while still providing first-rate protection, to be easily maneuverable (including up and down stairs and in crowded airports), and to hold a variety of different harp models, not just Dusty Strings harps.
 We are very close now, and are excited about what we've come up with!

 We took our first production case to the Somerset Folk Harp Festival in July and were able to try the fit with several different non-Dusty harp models, as well as getting some great feedback from harp players who travel a lot.
 That case is currently on tour with Sunita Staneslow (with her Camac Ulysse inside), and we've heard that after several flights, it's performing quite well.

-We're now pulling together the details of the configurable padding and production methods, and we hope to begin filling orders in the fall, though we can't guarantee a time-frame at this point.
-We don't know exactly what the shipping cost will be, but we expect something around $250 for the contiguous US.
+We're now pulling together the details of the configurable padding and production methods, and we hope to begin filling orders in December, though we can't guarantee a time-frame at this point.
+The shipping cost will be $265 for the contiguous US.
 If you're interested, give us a call and we'd be happy to discuss the details with you!
 For a $200 deposit, we'll take an order at this introductory price and put you on our waiting list.
 (If we run into a major setback and the timing doesn't work out for you, the deposit is refundable.)

 While you wait for the definitive details, here are some of the questions we've been getting and the answers we know so far: